in 2023 OLED TVs will be exceptional

 This year the two South Korean television manufacturers are going to step on the accelerator to the fullest.
 Of that there is no doubt.
 At CES we have been able to see in action many of the innovations that will be placed in stores in a few months, but there is a technology that will be forcefully reinforced: la OLED.
 And it is not at all a coincidence.

 Samsung’s entry into the large-format organic panel manufacturing market has put an end to LG’s effective monopoly, but it is clear that the latter brand has not thrown in the towel.
-It had been many years since I introduced such ambitious news in its W-OLED matrices, and it has done so, there is no doubt about this, in response to the pressure that Samsung is exerting.
+It had been many years since I introduced such ambitious news in its W-OLED matrices, and it has done so, there is no doubt regarding this, in response to the pressure that Samsung is exerting.

 These are the improvements that the QD-OLED and W-OLED panels incorporate this year